naplon74/brave-linux-debloat/README.md

 <br>Use `sudo nano /etc/brave/policies/managed/policies.json` to edit the file.
 (Ctrl + C to save and Ctrl + X to exit.)

 You can see all the policies in `brave://policy`.

+## How to remove?
+Open a terminal and simply do `sudo rm /etc/brave/policies/managed/policies.json`.